John King, Baron King of Wartnaby: Virgin Atlantic and the "Dirty Tricks" Scandal

 Around the same time, British Airways was witnessing the emergence of rival; Richard Branson's Virgin Atlantic which began with one route and one Boeing 747 in 1984, and was emerging as a serious threat on some of BA's most lucrative routes.
 Following a highly publicised mercy mission to Iraq to fly home hostages who had been held by Saddam Hussein in 1991, King is reported to have told Marshall and his PA Director David Burnside to "do something about Branson".

 This began the campaign of "dirty tricks", for which Branson sued King and BA for libel in 1992.
 King countersued Branson with the case scheduled for trial in 1993.
 However, it was settled out of court, with BA paying damages to Branson of £500,000 and a further £110,000 to his airline; further, BA paid legal fees of up to £3 million.

 Later career

 King stepped down from his BA leadership role in 1993, but remained BA president emeritus.
 His interests included directorships at the Daily Telegraph, Spectator, headhunting company Norman Broadbent, and engineering firm Short Brothers.

-Marriage and children
+Marriages and children

-King was married twice; first to Lorna Sykes (daughter of his first boss, Arthur Sykes, and sister-in-law of John Poulson) in 1941.
+King was married twice.
+His first wife was Lorna Sykes (daughter of his first boss, Arthur Sykes, and sister-in-law of John Poulson) in 1941.
 The couple remained married until her death from cancer in 1969.
 King remarried in 1970 to Isabel Cynthia Monckton, daughter of the 8th Viscount Galway.